Goldenseal: 9 Potential Health Benefits, Dosage, And Possible Side Effects

 • Fluid extract: 0.3 to 10 mL, three times per day

 Steep two teaspoons of the dried herb in one cup of water to prepare goldenseal tea.
 However, there are no specific recommendations for goldenseal dosage.
-Consult your doctor for more information.
+So, it is important to speak with a healthcare professional before beginning a supplement program, especially for people who are on other medications or have pre-existing medical conditions.
+For herbal treatments like goldenseal, personalized guidance ensures safety and optimal results.

 protip_icon Did You Know?